DINA-Web/dina-workshop-2020/day-2/Session_3_DINA-AAFC_Technical_Architecture.md

 # Session 3 DINA-AAFC Technical Architecture

-## Lessons learned from previous dina years
+## Lessons learned from previous DINA years

 * Separate modules vs Collaborative development on the same module
 * Importance of API definition and process around it